Engineering-Research-and-Development/true-connector/README.md

 </details>

-*NOTE*: even that this curl command is exported from Postman, it is noticed several times, that when oyou try to import it back in Postman, there are some problems during this process, which results in ommiting request body, and then request fill fail - cannot find body to create request.</br>
+*NOTE*: even that this curl command is exported from Postman, it is noticed several times, that when you try to import it back in Postman, there are some problems during this process, which results in omitting request body, and then request fill fail - cannot find body to create request.</br>
 If this happens, please check body of the request in Postman, and if body is empty, simply copy everything enclosed between</br>
 *--data-raw '* and *'*